DragonFly On-Line Manual Pages

 DESCRIPTION

 pkg rquery is used for displaying information about remote packages.
-Package repository catalogues will be automatically updated whenever pkg rquery is run by a user ID with write access to the package database, unless disabled by the -U flag or setting REPO_AUTOUPDATE to "NO" in pkg.conf(5).
+Package repository catalogues will be automatically updated whenever pkg rquery is run by a user ID with write access to the package database, unless disabled by the -U flag or setting REPO_AUTOUPDATE to NO in pkg.conf(5).

 OPTIONS